 The Weighted hammer action is for piano-oriented music, good to have in your studio but is a bit expensive.
 Semi-weighted is the most popular type and similar to weighted hammer actions but with less resistance.
 And last, the Synth-action type feels more electronic.
 In our list, you will mostly meet the synth-action type of keyboards.
 You will also see models with velocity-sensitive key action-type, which just means that they respond to how soft or hard you play a note.
 If you slightly touch a key, it will capture a note very softly, whereas if you smash a key, it’ll register the note with max strength.

 Aftertouch is when you apply sustained pressure after the key has been struck.
 But do not expect miracles from cheap and compact gear.

 - Software integration:

 It is crucial for your MIDI keyboard to correctly integrate and perform with your DAW (Digital Audio Workstation).
 Most of our picks offer a Lite version of Ableton Live.
-The “auto-mapping” lets you handle the buttons, pads, and knobs on the MIDI controller and the DAW will capture your playing.
-In case a MIDI keyboard is not integrated with your DAW, you can still manual correspond each control to an action.
+The “auto-mapping” lets you handle the buttons, pads, and knobs on the MIDI controller, and the DAW will capture your playing.
+In case a MIDI keyboard is not integrated with your DAW, you can still manually correspond each control to an action.

 - Performance controls: Unless you go for a simple keyboard, most of the new models have numerous features.
-Do you want Drum pads, knobs or more faders on your keyboard?
-If you are planning to perform live then yes.
+Do you want Drum pads, knobs, or more faders on your keyboard?
+If you are planning to perform live, then yes.
 Those are the features you need.

 - Budget: Since this is a list with the top cheap MIDI keyboards, we will be looking at affordable choices, under $100.